 All sales leaders must “count their deals before they close,” and this makes many of you nervous.
-It should: With less than ⅓ of businesses classifying their sales forecasts as effective, it’s easy to see why many sales teams regard forecasting as a guessing game that they’re bound to lose.
+It should: With less than ⅓ of businesses classifying their sales forecasting models as effective, it’s easy to see why many sales teams regard forecasting as a guessing game that they’re bound to lose.

 The good news is that sales forecasting doesn’t have to be nerve-wracking.
 Rather than making educated guesses and predictions, overcome anxiety by using a data-guided process for a solid sales forecasting model.

 Replace guesswork with data